-Just like with Strava, you can use Google Fit to track mileage, pace, time, and calories burned.
-And you can also use it for tracking heart-rate.
+Like with Strava, you can use Google Fit to track mileage, pace, time, and calories burned.
+And you can also use it for tracking heart rate.

-One additional feature that most of the other fitness apps don’t offer is the heart points system – which is basically a tool to reward people who are active and keep them motivated.
-And it can do that by tracking steps, heart rate, and also the intensity of your activities.
+One additional feature that most other fitness apps don’t offer is the heart points system, which is basically a tool to reward active people and keep them motivated.
+And it can do that by tracking steps, heart rate, and the intensity of your activities.

 So, this is no doubt one of the best apps for Wear OS watches.